Michael Shur

-Michael Shur (born November 13, 1942) is a Russian and American physicist, and a professor of solid state electronics and electrical engineering at Rensselaer Polytechnic Institute.
+Michael Shur (born November 13, 1942) is a Russian and American physicist and a professor of solid state electronics and electrical engineering at Rensselaer Polytechnic Institute.

 Background

 Shur was born on November 13, 1942, in Kamensk-Uralsky, Sverdlovsk, USSR.
 He received his master's degree in Electrical Engineering from St. Petersburg Electrotechnical Institute.
-In 1967 he received his PhD in physics from the A.F.
+In 1967 he received his Ph.D. in physics from the A.F.
 Ioffe Institute in Petersburg, Russia.
 In 1993, he received Dr. Sc. degree from A.F.
 Ioffe Institute.

 Shur has held research or faculty positions at the A.F.
 Ioffe Institute, Wayne State University, Oakland University, Cornell University, IBM T.J.
 Watson Research Center, and the University of Minnesota.
 From 1989 to 1996, he was the John Money Professor at the University of Virginia, where he served as the director of the Applied Electrophysics Laboratories in 1996.
 He moved to Rensselaer Polytechnic Institute in 1996.

 Research

-Shur has led many research efforts in diverse fields related to semiconductor devices, solid-state physics, and engineering, such as plasma wave electronics, thin film transistors, laser technology, sub micrometer field effect transistors, terahertz technology, Surface Acoustic and Acousto-Optic devices.
+Shur has led many research efforts in diverse fields related to semiconductor devices, solid-state physics, and engineering, such as plasma wave electronics, thin film transistors, laser technology, sub-micrometer field effect transistors, terahertz technology, Surface Acoustic, and Acousto-Optic devices.
 Having written over 1,000 technical publications, the Institute for Scientific Information, an organization that tracks citations, lists him as one of the most quoted researchers in his field.
 He has also authored, co-authored, or served as editor for 32 books.
 As of 2022, he holds over 375 patents for a wide variety of microelectronic innovations.